codeaprendiz/learn_devops/cloud/aws/task-004-aws-solutional-architect-professional/rds.md

 - RDS uploads transaction logs for DB instances to Amazon S3 every 5 minutes.
 - To see the latest restorable time for a DB instance, use the AWS CLI describe-db-instances command and look at the value returned in the LatestRestorableTime field for the DB instance.
 - To see the latest restorable time for each DB instance in the Amazon RDS console, choose Automated backups.

+## NOTES

+- The Amazon RDS MySQL does not have a single reader endpoint for read replicas.
+You must use Amazon Aurora for MySQL to support this.
+Creating read replicas is recommended to increase the read performance of an RDS cluster.